Chill122/DailyTrackerRuby/README.md

   end
   ```

-  //INDEX (Shows only the trackers that you created)
+  INDEX (Shows only the trackers that you created)

   ```
   def index